 5. Discussions and Conclusions

 Natural landscapes affect human beings in many ways, including aesthetic appreciation and health and well-being.
 This essay mainly discusses the benefits of viewing natural landscapes to the physical and mental state of people.
 The restorative effects of viewing landscapes are the focus of this article, and other physiological and psychological benefits are mentioned.
 In general, viewing natural landscapes includes viewing natural vegetations, mountains, soils, lakes, and so on.
 The cases discussed in this article mainly focus on natural vegetations.
 Further research about other components of natural landscapes can be conducted to obtain additional generalized results.

+References

 [1] Cooper-Marcus, C., Barnes, M. (Eds.), 1999.
 Healing Gardens.
 Therapeutic Benefits and Design Recommendations.
 Wiley, New York, NY.